Agricultural policy of the United States: 1981-1995

 Starting in 1985, several agricultural policies addressed wetlands and habitat conservation (Food Security Act of 1985, 1990 Wetlands Reserve Program, 1996 Wildlife Habitat and Environmental Quality Incentive Programs and 2002 Grassland Reserve Program).
 Wetlands Reserve Program (WRP) is a voluntary program implemented by the U.S. Department of Agriculture (USDA) that USDA may purchase conservation easements from eligible landowners who voluntarily protect wetlands by restoring, maintaining, and improving the hydrologic conditions, native species, and natural topography of the wetlands.
 Wildlife Habitat Incentives Program proposed by USDA aimed to respond to the decreasing wildlife species by promoting voluntary farm management practices to protect and maintain habitat for wildlife.
 The Grassland Reserve Program (GRP) is a voluntary program proposed by USDA that assisted landowners to improve the grasslands' quality on their property.

 Organic Food Production Act of 1990 (Food, Agriculture, Conservation, and Trade Act of 1990) directs the Secretary of Agriculture to establish a national organic production certification program; a label for organic products; a national list of approved and prohibited substances for organic productions; and a certifying agency program.

-1996: The U.S. Agricultural Policy Reform
+1996: U.S. agricultural policy reform

 In 1996, the U.S. agricultural policy reform started with the Federal Agriculture Improvement and Reform Act of 1996 (1996 Act) that the agricultural market should be determined by the free market competition that the government canceled agricultural subsidies and required farmers to enroll in the Crop Insurance Program.
 The U.S. agricultural policy reform was caused by the agricultural and budget pressures combined with the growth in the U.S. economy level and the developments in the agricultural sector.
 The Crop Insurance Program was first proposed in the 1930s to assist agriculture recover from the Great Depression and the Dust Bowl.
 In 1996, farmers were required to purchase crop insurance or will lost the eligibility to receive other disaster benefits.

+2021-present: Clean energy and infrastructure initiatives

+In response to the decline of over half a million family farms over the past forty years, the United States has launched a strategy focusing on clean energy promotion and infrastructure enhancement.
+This initiative, supported by the $1 trillion infrastructure law enacted in 2021, aims to revitalize the agricultural sector by investing in sustainable farming practices and creating new market opportunities, including for crop-based sustainable aviation fuel (SAF).
+The strategy seeks to improve export capabilities and enhance revenue for farmers through increased sales in local and regional markets.
+By doing so, it aims to support the economic viability of smaller farms and reinforce the U.S.'s standing in global agricultural markets.